th1j5/ouroboros.rocks/content/en/docs/Concepts/ouroboros-model.md

       packet is traversing a loop_ in the network, but it doesn't violate the definition.
 The question is: what is that token/identifier/cookie naming?
-It can be only one of a couple of things: a node, a link or a layer.
+It can be only one of a couple of things: a forwarding element, a link or the complete layer.
 Adding a token and the associated logic to process it, will be equivalent to adding nodes to the layer (modifying the node name space to include that token) or adding another layer.
 In essence, the implementation of the nodes on the loop will be doing something like this:

       ```
       if logic_based_on_token: